Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 ### Violin Plot

-With Davengo saving the result of each year we can easily compare the amount of runners per age-group to the results from last year.
-All that was needed to adjust the `resultParser.js` to fetch results from two years instead of just 2024.
+With Davengo saving the results from each year, we can easily compare the amount of runners per age-group to the results from last year.
+All that was needed was to adjust the `resultParser.js` to fetch results from two years instead of just 2024.
 With this data now saved in the DB we can easily create a Violin Plot to compare the two years.
 A violin plot is a type of statistical chart used to compare the distribution of data across different categories.
 It is similar to a box plot, but with the added feature of a mirrored kernel density plot on either side, which shows the distribution's shape and density.[^4] The SQL-query to get this data looks like this:

 ```sql:SQL